microsoft/Kusto-Query-Language/doc/diffpatterns-textplugin.md

 * BooleanCondition - *Boolean expression*

     Defines how to generate the two record subsets to compare to the input table.
-The algorithm splits the query into two data sets, â€œTrueâ€ and â€œFalseâ€ according to the condition, then analyzes the (text) differences between them.
+The algorithm splits the query into two data sets, “True” and “False” according to the condition, then analyzes the (text) differences between them.

 **Optional Arguments**